-Torchmark also has a Supplemental Executive Retirement Plan (SERP), which provides to a limited number of executives an additional supplemental defined pension benefit.
+Torchmark also has a Supplemental Executive Retirement Plan ("SERP"), which provides to a limited number of executives an additional supplemental defined pension benefit.
 The supplemental benefit is based on the participant's qualified plan benefit without consideration to the regulatory limits on compensation and benefit payments applicable to qualified plans, except that eligible compensation is capped at \$1,000.
 The SERP is unfunded.
-However, life insurance policies on the lives of plan participants were established for this plan with an unaffiliated insurance carrier.
-The Company's share of premium for this coverage paid in 2012 and 2011 were \$250 and \$1,100, respectively.
-The cash value of these policies at December 31, 2012 was \$3,308 and was \$3,000 a year earlier.
+However, life insurance policies on the lives of plan participants have been established for this plan with an unaffiliated insurance carrier.
+The Company's share of premium for this coverage paid in 2013 and 2012 were \$573 and \$250, respectively.
+The cash value of these policies at December 31, 2013 was \$3,987 and was \$3,308 a year earlier.
 Because this plan is unqualified, the policyholder value of these policies is not included as defined benefit plan assets but as other assets of the Company.
-The projected benefit liability for the SERP at December 31, 2012, was \$2,548 and at December 31, 2011, was \$1,700.
+The projected benefit liability for the SERP at December 31, 2013, was \$2,666 and at December 31, 2012, was \$2,548.